Problem trying to download very large data sets

 not work right while this threading bug exists in HTTPClient.

-#7 Updated by Dan Higgins about 17 years ago
+#7 Updated by Dan Higgins almost 18 years ago

 added a flag in the Morpho class that keeps track of when a connection to